MurdoMaclachlan/ToR-Repost-Collection/wojak/soyjaks-vs-chads/soyjaks-vs-chads.md

 ---

-**Top Half:**
+[*The image is a two-panelled meme, each panel consisting of text with an illustration of two people beneath it.*]

+---

+## {{REPLACE ME}}

-[*This half is captioned with '{{REPLACE ME}}' in the top left corner.
-On the left, a bald man is in tears beneath a mask of a smug face.
+[*On the left, a bald man is in tears beneath a mask of a smug face.
 The text '{{REPLACE ME}}' is beneath him.
 On the right, another bald man who wears glasses is openly sobbing.
 His mouth is agape and his beard is disheveled.
 Underneath his head is the text '{{REPLACE ME}}'.*]

-**Bottom Half:**
+---

+## {{REPLACE ME}}

-[*This half is captioned with '{{REPLACE ME}}' in the top left corner.
-On the left, a blond, bearded man with meticulously manicured hair faces the right and gazes calmly, speaking.
+[*On the left, a blond, bearded man with meticulously manicured hair faces the right and gazes calmly, speaking.
 Below him is the text '{{REPLACE ME}}'.
-On the right, an identical man (only flipped horizontally) has the text '{{REPLACE ME}}' below him.*]
+On the right, an identical man, flipped horizontally, has the text '{{REPLACE ME}}' below him.*]

 ---